Cro (musician): Panda mask

-Cro wears a panda mask whenever he is on stage or doing something media related.
+Cro does not show his face in public.
+To protect his privacy, he wears a mask for all musical and media appearances.
+He has also stated that the masks are to draw attention to his music as opposed to him as a person.
 His first mask was a cut version made out of latex.
-He once said that the main reason for his wearing it is to protect his privacy.
-In 2014, he wore an alternate mask made of cotton.
-Since the premiere of the video to "Unendlichkeit", Cro wore a more minimalistic mask that is made of plastic and is fully white.
+Since 2014, he has worn an alternate mask made of cotton for some performances.
+Since the premiere of the video to "Unendlichkeit", Cro has worn a more minimalistic mask that is made of plastic and is fully white.

-Since August 13 2020, Cro changed his mask with nearly every new single he released for his album, trip.
+Since 13 August 2020, Cro changed his mask with nearly every new single he released for his album, trip.
 Currently he has been releasing promotional photos using a “futuristic space mask”, which very vaguely resembles the panda mask he used to wear.